ajames2829/ajames2829/README.md

 # Hi there 👋, I'm Asanti!

 ## 🧑‍💻 About Me
 Hi!
-I'm **Asanti**, a passionate learner in the field of graphic information technology.
+I'm a passionate learner in the field of graphic information technology.
 I'm currently studying **Full Stack Web Development**

 I'm starting to develop a love for coding and building projects using modern web technologies.